Rakesh01999/partitionAndTitle/README.md

 4. **Privacy Controls**: Users have full control over their profiles, including the ability to hide personal information and control who can view their details.

-5. **Secure Messaging**: Built-in secure messaging system allows users to communicate safely without revealing personal contact information.
+5. **Biodata Statistics**: Detailed statistics for admin to monitor the number of male, female, and premium users, as well as the total biodata count.

-6. **Biodata Statistics**: Detailed statistics for admin to monitor the number of male, female, and premium users, as well as the total biodata count.
+6. **Revenue Tracking**: Admin can track total revenue generated from biodata contact request payments directly from the dashboard.

-7. **Revenue Tracking**: Admin can track total revenue generated from biodata contact request payments directly from the dashboard.
+7. **Mobile Responsive**: The site is fully responsive, providing a seamless experience across all devices including desktops, tablets, and smartphones.

-8. **Dedicated Support**: Our team of experienced professionals is always available to provide support and assistance to users.
+8. **Regular Updates**: Continuous improvements and updates to the platform based on user feedback to enhance functionality and user experience.

-9. **Mobile Responsive**: The site is fully responsive, providing a seamless experience across all devices including desktops, tablets, and smartphones.
+9. **Payment System**: Users can make payments for contact requests, ensuring a secure and efficient transaction process.

-10. **Regular Updates**: Continuous improvements and updates to the platform based on user feedback to enhance functionality and user experience.
+10. **Premium Features**: Access exclusive features and benefits by upgrading to a premium membership, including highlighted profiles and priority support.

 ## How to Use